Originally published: June 2026

 French (PDF)

-As you dig into this conversation with your teen, know that a critical part of allyship is listening to the voices of Indigenous peoples.
-It’s essential to ask how to be an ally, and support actions Indigenous communities are comfortable with.
+As you dig into this conversation with your teen, know that a key part of allyship is listening to the voices of Indigenous Peoples.
+It’s essential to find out how to be an ally, be open to hearing different perspectives and support actions Indigenous Peoples are comfortable with.

 Have honest talks with your teen about their intentions as an ally.
 Encourage them to think critically about what an ally is and isn’t.
 Try these talking points:

-• Allies respect that Indigenous peoples are the experts on their own realities.
+• Allies respect that Indigenous people are the experts on their own realities.
 Allies never assume.
 They don’t insert their own opinions or values.

-• Allies are committed for the long-term.
+• Allies are committed.
 They do more than charitable efforts or one-time activities.

 • Allies support action because it’s the right thing to do.
-Allies don’t look for rewards or recognition.
+They don’t look for rewards or recognition.

-• Allies are aware of the space they take up, and they pass their power to Indigenous peoples.
+• Allies are aware of the space they take up, and they pass their power to Indigenous people.
 Allies don’t take the lead or steal the show.

-If you’re concerned that your teen is acting in their own self-interest, tell them what you think.
-Help them reflect on actions that are respectful, meaningful, and likely to deepen their relationships with Indigenous peoples.
+Help your teen reflect on actions that are respectful, meaningful, and likely to deepen their relationships with Indigenous people, peers, and community members.

 Learn and share about truth and reconciliation

 Ask your teen what they’ve been learning about truth and reconciliation, and what else they’d like to know.
-Remind them that it can be exhausting and emotional for Indigenous peoples to take on the task of educating settlers.
-As an ally, they can seek out opportunities to connect with Indigenous history and culture, and take an active role in teaching others about the lasting impacts of colonialism.
+Remind them that it can be tiring and emotional for Indigenous people to take on the job of educating settlers.
+As an ally, they can seek out opportunities to connect with Indigenous history and culture and take an active role in teaching others about the lasting impacts of colonialism.

 These sources can help: